Funding Your Study Abroad Experience

 Please take your payment to the Cashier’s Office in Dutton Hall.
 Payments can be made by check or money order, payable to UC Regents.

-- Financial Aid and Scholarships for Quarter Abroad Programs
+- Financial Aid and Scholarships for UC Davis Summer Abroad Internships Programs

-More information about Financial Aid for Study Abroad can be found on the UC Davis Financial Aid and Scholarships website
+UC Davis StudentsFind more information about Financial Aid for Study Abroad on the UC Davis Financial Aid and Scholarships website.

 Keep in mind that there are scholarships and awards that are specifically for study abroad, and the application process may be easier than you imagine.

-TIP: Print a copy of the program cost page and bring it with you to an advising appointment with a Financial Aid Officer (contact our office for more information).
+TIP: Print a copy of the program cost page and bring it with you to an advising appointment with a Financial Aid Officer.

-TIP: Check our website for updates on Awards and Scholarships.
+TIP: Check our website for updates on Scholarships and Awards.
 Some programs may have specific scholarships for that program alone.
 Also be sure to check out the UC Davis Financial Aid and Scholarships external scholarship compilation.

 - Use this budget worksheet to create an estimated budget for your program and determine your total costs as well as funding resources.